Mir (television company): Geography of broadcasting

 The total technical coverage includes more than 115 million people.
-The broadcasting the Mir 24 is available to viewers in 22 COUNTRIES, including Austria, Bulgaria, Germany, Israel, the United States, the Czech Republic and South Africa.
+The broadcasting the Mir 24 is available to viewers in 22 countries, including South Africa.
 Beginning on 13 January 2014, Mir 24 TV channel will be re-transmitted on the frequency of Mir television channel on weekdays from 6:00 to 9:15 in the morning information block 180 minutes.

-In February 2015, by decision of the National Council on Television and Radio Broadcasting, broadcasting of a television channel in Ukraine On 18 October 2017, a test HD broadcast was launched.
+In February 2015, by decision of the State Committee for Television and Radio-broadcasting of Ukraine, broadcasting of a television channel in Ukraine was suspended.
+On 18 October 2017, a test HD broadcast was launched.
 The Mir Premium TV channel is available to viewers in most of the former USSR.

 Radio Mir broadcasts on the territory of Kyrgyzstan, Russia, Latvia, and Radio Mir Belarus on the territory of Belarus.
 It reaches the following audience: